sheki/parse-blog/content/note/books.md

 * The Choice: A Fable of Free Trade and Protection (3rd Edition)
 * Becoming a Technical Leader: An Organic Problem-Solving Approach
 * Extreme economies
-* Aerlin Alexanderplatz by Alfred Döblin - Golden Age of Berlin
 * How Learning Works
 * The Beginning of Infinity - Quantum Physics
 * Ideas in Food: Great Recipes and Why They Work: A Cookbook